Prag8855/aab/content/guides/permanent-residence.md

 When they have all the documents they need, they will give you an appointment.
 In the appointment invitation, they might ask for more documents.
 Bring those documents to your appointment.

-Your current [residence permit](/glossary/Aufenthaltstitel) stays valid while you wait.
+Your current [residence permit](/glossary/Aufenthaltstitel) usually stays valid while you wait.
 [If it expires](/guides/berlin-auslanderbehorde-appointment#if-your-residence-permit-expires-soon), you don't have to leave Germany.
 You can continue working, studying or freelancing like before.
 If you get a *[[Fiktionsbescheinigung]]*, you can [travel with your expired residence permit](/guides/fiktionsbescheinigung#travel-with-a-fiktionsbescheinigung).

 **[If your residence permit expires soon ➞](/guides/berlin-auslanderbehorde-appointment#if-your-residence-permit-expires-soon)**